Criteria for application

-Slow Food Negroni Week Fund is open to individuals and organizations of all types, that prioritize and work close to the food, beverages and hospitality sector who intend to carry out activities in line with the goals of the fund and with Slow Food principles.
+The Slow Food Negroni Week Fund is open to individuals and organizations of all types that prioritize and work closely with the food, beverage and hospitality sector and who intend to carry out activities in line with the goals of the fund and with Slow Food principles.

-Grantees will commit to fill out and interim and final report surveys to communicate the results achieved by their initiative and to share any relevant material produced (photos, videos, …).
+Grantees must commit to filling out interim and final report surveys to communicate the results achieved by their initiative and to share any relevant supporting material (photos, videos, etc.).

-Interim and Final Report Surveys will include a summary of the project and reached goals, number of people involved, list of partners that took part in the project implementation and outcomes related to the project goals.
-Medium and large grants initiatives will be asked to prepare – in addition to the final report survey – a financial report of expenses incurred.
+These reports may include a summary of the project and reached goals, the number of people involved and/or supported, a list of partners that took part in the project implementation, and outcomes related to the project goals.
+Medium and large grant initiatives will also be asked to prepare a financial report of expenses incurred.

-Granted initiatives must complete their activities by May 31, 2024, at the latest.
-The funding will be paid in two instalments: an advance payment at the signature of the contract and a balance payment after the approval of the full impact report survey.
+Granted initiatives must complete their activities by May 31, 2024.
+The funding will be paid in two installments: an advance payment at the signature of the contract and a balance payment after the approval of the full impact report survey.
 The percentage of advance payment will be defined according to the country, type of activities and budget.
-Different arrangements could be considered case by case.
+Different arrangements may be considered on a case-by-case basis.

-Grantees that will receive the incubator grants will be notified directly by Slow Food.
+Grantees that will receive the incubator grants will be notified directly by Slow Food by Friday, June 30.

 The list of all granted initiatives and projects will be published here.

-Applications will be evaluated during a two-month process (maximum) involving reviews from experts and peers from across the world.
-The expert and peers review panel members (maximum 15 people) will be carefully chosen by Slow Food International Board of Directors for their commitment in the food and beverage sector and Slow Food involvement.
-The panel will be made up by one member of Slow Food International, one representative of the Slow Food network from each continent, one representative of Imbibe, Campari Global and maximum 4 other members from local network.
+Applications will be evaluated during a two-month process involving oversight and participation from up to 15 experts and peers from across the world.
+The review panel members will be carefully chosen by the Slow Food International Board of Directors for their commitment in the food and beverage sector and Slow Food involvement.
+The panel will be made up of one member of Slow Food International, one representative of the Slow Food network from each continent, one representative of Imbibe, one representative from Campari Global, and no more than four other members from the Slow Food network.